-Stew meat - 4 packages - 1 lb. each
+Stew meat /Kabobs - 4 packages - 1 lb. each

 Short ribs- 3 packages (3-4 in a package)

-Ground beef: You will receive approximately 75 lbs. of ground beef.
-The beef is packaged in 1 lb. packages.
+Ground beef: You can expect 45% hamburger to 55% prime cuts from a beef.
+The tougher cuts are made into hamburger by the processor unless you specify otherwise.
+The hamburger is packaged in 1 lb. packages.
 We can supply more hamburger at your request.

-Flank, brisket, plate are usually ground into hamburger because these cuts tend to be tough.
+Flank, brisket, plate are usually ground into hamburger because these cuts tend to be tough (unless you specify otherwise).

-Other: Soup bones, oxtail, tongue and any other organs upon request.
+Other: Soup bones, oxtail, tongue, liver and heart upon request.